 This symbol is extremely famous and powerful at that time as it had healing powers and was used as a medical tool to measure the ingredients while making the medicine.

-The eye represents the moon and considered a symbol of sacrifice.
-His right eye is known as the eye of Ra the sun god.
+The eye represents the moon and is considered a symbol of sacrifice.
+His right eye is known as the eye of Ra the sun god, and prevents negative energy.

-The Crook and the Flail was considered a symbol of the state’s power and the king’s absolute might and control over his subjects.
+The Crook and the Flail were considered a symbol of the state’s power (ancient Egyptian symbols of power) and the king’s absolute might and control over his subjects.

-The word “Heka” is an epithet of Osiris which means “to rule” and considered a symbol for royal power and dominion.
+The word “Heka” is an epithet of Osiris which means “to rule” and is considered a symbol of royal power and dominion.

 One of the symbols of the sun, it represents the travels of Aton, one of the aspects of the sun god.
 Its represent rebirth, perpetuity, and recreation.